gyanmishra/Imgsb/README.md

-# Immunogenomics and Structure Biology Lab Repository
+# Immunogenomics and Systems Biology Lab Repository
 Reuse codes at your own risk :D ,don't blame us for bad code quality of bugs.
-Mainly we will be talking about ChiP data analysis and othe genomics related pipelines
+Mainly we will be talking about NGS analysis related pipelines